Police Department

 Bay Minette Police Department has four School Resource Officers stationed on school campuses.
 Funded by the Baldwin County Board of Education, the SRO program is a partnership between the school system, local municipalities and the Baldwin County Commission.
 Prior to this partnership, the City of Bay Minette self-funded one School Resource Officer.

-Police Chief Al Tolbert said the School Resource Officers are sworn police officers and so much more.
-They also serve as problem solvers, youth advocates, school and community liaisons, mentors, counselors, classroom instructors and positive role models.
+The School Resource Officers are sworn police officers that serve as problem solvers, youth advocates, school and community liaisons, mentors, counselors, classroom instructors and positive role models.
 Along with the benefit of police presence being readily available when needed, these Resource Officers will help the Police Department by eliminating the necessity of calling an officer off the road and into the school should an issue occur.

 In 2022, the School Resource Officer (SRO) Unit was recognized as Best in the State with the 2022 SRO Team Award, presented by the Alabama Association of School Resource Officer.
 The SRO team was surprised with the award presentation during the group’s annual conference held at the Orange Beach Conference Center.
 School Resource Officers from across the state took part in the conference and several local school officials and family members were also on hand to surprise the team during the award presentation.

 In recent years, the SRO team has developed the Hourglass project which coordinates special summer activities with selected students including fishing and hunting trips as well as educational opportunities such as college tours.
 The team also sets up informational booths at community events throughout the year and continually takes part in training courses to learn how to better serve our schools and community.
 The SRO team also spearheads the annual Shop with a Cop project at Christmas which provides a holiday shopping experience with local youth.
-Just last week, our School Resource Officers conduct a dunking booth fundraiser which raises funds for the Baldwin County Special Olympics.
+The School Resource Officers hosts a dunking booth fundraiser which raises funds for the Baldwin County Special Olympics.

-The SRO Unit was also recognized at the Baldwin County Board of Education regular meeting for its community outreach programs, Hour Glass Program, Shopping With a Cop program, their involvement in the Baldwin County Special Olympics, and Baldwin Chapter of the Alabama Law Enforcement Torch Run.
+The SRO Unit was also recognized at the Baldwin County Board of Education regular meeting for its community outreach programs, Hourglass Program, Shop with a Cop program, their involvement in the Baldwin County Special Olympics, and Baldwin Chapter of the Alabama Law Enforcement Torch Run.

 Employment